FireguiQueen/how-computers-really-work/README.md

 # Book: How computers really work
-Notes and explications from the book "How computers really work", by Matthew Justice.
+My notes and explications from the book "How computers really work", by Matthew Justice.

 ## About the author
 "Matthew Justice is a software engineer.
 He spent 17 years at